-Application for 1915(c) HCBS Waiver: Draft SC.008.03.03 - Oct 01, 2024 Page 30 of 1 f.
-Selection of Entrants to the Waiver.
-Specify the policies that apply to the selection of individuals for entrance to the waiver: Waiver applicants will be admitted to the waiver after they meet all criteria for enrollment.
+f.
+Selec etion of Entrants to the Waiver.
+Specify the policies that apply to the selection of individuals for entrance to the waive er:

+Waiver applicants will be admitted to the waiver after they meet all criteria for enrollment.
 If there are not sufficient waiver slots, waiver participants will be admitted on a first come first serve basis, based upon date of the application.

-Appendix B: Participant Access and Eligibility B-3: Number of Individuals Served - Attachment #1 (4 of 4) Answers provided in Appendix B-3-d indicate that you do not need to complete this section.
-Appendix B: Participant Access and Eligibility B-4: Eligibility Groups Served in the Waiver 2 1.
-Engionity Groups Served in the vidiver a.
+B-3: Number of Individuals Served - Attachment #1 (4 of 4)

+Answers provided in Appendix B-3-d indicate that you do not need to complete this section.

+a.
 1. State Classification.
+The state is a (select one):

+Section 1634 State

+SSI Criteria State

+209(b) State

-The state is a (select one): \$1634 State SSI Criteria State 209(b) State 2.
-Miller Trust State.
-Indicate whether the state is a Miller Trust State (select one): No Yes b.
+2. Miller Trust State.

+Indicate whether the state is a Miller Trust State (select one):

+b.
 Medicaid Eligibility Groups Served in the Waiver.
 Individuals who receive services under this waiver are eligible under the following eligibility groups contained in the state plan.
 The state applies all applicable federal financial participation limits under the plan.
-Check all that apply : Eligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 Cl §435.217) Low income families with children as provided in §1931 of the Act SSI recipients Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121 Optional state supplement recipients Optional categorically needy aged and/or disabled individuals who have income at: Select one: 100% of the Federal poverty level (FPL) % of FPL, which is lower than 100% of FPL.
-Specify percentage: Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in \$1902(2)(10)(A)(ii)(YIII)) of the Act)
+Check all that apply:

+Eligibility Groups Served in the Waiver (excluding the special home and community-based waiver group under 42 CFR §435.217)

+Low income families with children as provided in §1931 of the Act

+SSI recipients

+Aged, blind or disabled in 209(b) states who are eligible under 42 CFR §435.121

+Optional state supplement recipients

+Optional categorically needy aged and/or disabled individuals who have income at:

+100% of the Federal poverty level (FPL) % of FPL, which is lower than 100% of FPL.

+Specify percentage:

+Working individuals with disabilities who buy into Medicaid (BBA working disabled group as provided in \$1902(a)(10)(A)(ii)(XIII)) of the Act)

-Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in $\S1902(a)(10)(A)(ii)(XV)$ of the Act)
+Working individuals with disabilities who buy into Medicaid (TWWIIA Basic Coverage Group as provided in \$1902(a)(10)(A)(ii)(XV) of the Act)

-Working individuals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage Group as provided in $\S1902(a)(10)(A)(ii)(XVI)$ of the Act)
+Working individuals with disabilities who buy into Medicaid (TWWIIA Medical Improvement Coverage Group as provided in \$1902(a)(10)(A)(ii)(XVI) of the Act)